Gender pay gap: China

 Using the gaps between men and women in economic participation and opportunity, educational attainment, health and survival, and political empowerment, The Global Gender Gap Report 2018 ranks China's gender gap at 110 out of 145 countries.
 As an upper middle income country, as classified by the World Bank, China is the "third-least improved country in the world" on the gender gap.
 The health and survival sub-index is the lowest within the countries listed; this sub-index takes into account the gender differences of life expectancy and sex ratio at birth (the ratio of male to female children to depict the preferences of sons in accordance with China's One Child Policy).
 In particular, Jayoung Yoon, a researcher, claims the women's employment rate is decreasing.
 However, several of the contributing factors might be expected to increase women's participation.
 Yoon's contributing factors include: the traditional gender roles; the lack of childcare services provided by the state; the obstacle of child rearing; and the highly educated, unmarried women termed "leftover women" by the state.
 The term "leftover women" produces anxieties for women to rush marriage, delaying employment.
 In alignment with the traditional gender roles, the "Women Return to the Home" movement by the government encouraged women to leave their jobs to alleviate the men's unemployment rate.

 Dominican Republic

-Dominican women, who are 52.2% of the labor force, earns an average of 20,479 Dominican pesos, 2.6% more than Dominican men's average income of 19,961 pesos.
+Dominican women, who are 52.2% of the labor force, earn an average of 20,479 Dominican pesos, 2.6% more than Dominican men's average income of 19,961 pesos.
 The Global Gender Gap ranking, found by compiling economic participation and opportunity, educational attainment, health and survival, and political empowerment scores, in 2009 it was 67th out of 134 countries representing 90% of the globe, and its ranking has dropped to 86th out of 145 countries in 2015.
 More women are in ministerial offices, improving the political empowerment score, but women are not receiving equal pay for similar jobs, preserving the low economic participation and opportunity scores.